 Since our founding, Adventist Health System has continued to be guided by that mission while strengthening our commitment to whole health.
 Our Adventist tradition of wholeperson care has become the foundation for current medical industry practices: combining safe and innovative treatment of illness with healthy lifestyle support that creates optimal wellbeing.
 The Adventist approach to wholeness has been recognized as a critical factor that can contribute to health and longevity.

 Today, we are one of the largest health care providers in the United States.
-Our family of services extends across 11 states and delivers care for every stage of life.
+Our family of services extends across 46 hospitals and nine states to delivers care for every stage of life.
 As we continue to expand our expertise and discover new and groundbreaking ways of treating illness, we remain true to our original mission and our pursuit of helping patients achieve whole health of body, mind and spirit.